BeachyHeadCode/WebStats/README.md

 Webstatistic for Minecraft is shortened to WS in the following text:

-For issue, suggestion, source code, and other content go HERE

 Vote For The Plugin. <a href="http://www.surveymonkey.com/s/8HF72BK">HERE</a>

 - Steam Group <a href="http://steamcommunity.com/groups/WSFM">HERE</a>